Clicky

 What metals that are used to make a trailer vary in cost and durability.

 The most durable, and the most expensive, trailer material is aluminum.
-This type of trailer is best suited for saltwater and will hold up to more abuse compared to the other options.
+This type is best suited for saltwater and will hold up to more abuse compared to the other options.

 The second most durable is the galvanized.
 A galvanized trailer will do fine in saltwater, but it’s more heavy and if you damage the galvanized top layer of the trailer it will rust, unlike aluminum.

-I believe the BEST trailer you can buy is a Triton Aluminum Trailer.
+I believe the BEST jet ski trailer you can buy is a Triton Aluminum Trailer.

-In general, an aluminum trailer is the best type of trailer for personal watercraft, but the company that makes the best aluminum trailers is Triton.
+In general, an aluminum trailer is the most ideal type of trailer for personal watercraft, but the company that makes the top of the line aluminum trailers is Triton.
 (Not sponsored, I just like their products!)

 The Second Option

-Aluminum trailers tend to be the best option for watercraft owners, but also comes at a higher price.
+If you got the money, aluminum trailers tend to be a great option for watercraft owners, but also comes at a higher price.

-The second-best option is a galvanized.
+The second place option is a galvanized.
 In fact, this is the trailer I use for my Spark.

 Sea-Doo Spark on a Sea-Doo Galvanized Move 1 Trailer